bashbaugh/robocar/README.md

 `trainer` contains the program for training bahavioural cloning and reinforcement learning models for the car.

 `scripts` contains useful scripts for installing software, etc.

+### App

+Node.js and Yarn must be installed to develop the app.
+Install all dependencies by typing `yarn install` in the app folder.

+After building the app with `yarn build`, the dist folder must be moved to `robocar/app_dist` so that the python program can serve it, e.g. `rm robocar/app_dist && mv app/dist robocar/app_dist`